arusl/anlp_nlp2021_d3-1/Readme.md

 ## Overview

+This repository contains codes related to the experiments in the following research paper.

 Paper Title: **An Experimental Evaluation of Japanese Tokenizers for Sentiment-Based Text Classification**

 Authors: **Andre Rusli** and **Makoto Shishido** (Tokyo Denki University)